NURSING HOME RESIDENTS RIGHTS

 The Miller Kory Rowe LLP team has spent decades fighting for the rights of nursing home residents in Arizona.
 It is for this reason, we believe you need to be aware of assisted living patient rights and common signs of bad nursing homes.

 The U.S. government has established a common set of guidelines regarding the rights of nursing home residents and the protections they have under the law.
-In fact, nursing home officials are required to give residents and their families a copy of these rights, and they must display these rights where everyone can see them.
+Nursing home officials are required to give residents and their families a copy of these rights, and they must display these rights where everyone can see them.